Doom-2/Doom-2/README.md

 ### :man_office_worker: About Me :

 I am a Backend Developer on Python <img src="https://media.giphy.com/media/KAq5w47R9rmTuvWOWa/giphy.gif" width="15"> from Russia.
-- :computer: My talents are Python3, Django, Flask, PostgreSQL, Docker, HTML

-- :seedling: Exploring the latest Technology Trends.
+- :computer: I connect the server to the client side, integrate the database into the app, test the result, configure the queue.

 - :runner: Loves science, travelling and have fun.
 Oh, and running and skiing, as motion is life.